OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

   ...
 ```

-To be able to access the dinosaur query param in the dinosaur page we must perform a little bit of magic in the `_app` component to pass on the query in the url to the page.
+To be able to access the dinosaur query param in the dinosaur page we must run the page level `getInitialProps` in the `_app` component to pass on the query in the url to the page.

 ```
 import App, { Container } from 'next/app';